LibCrowds/docs/docs/collections/tags.md

 Tags are used to help users more easily location the types of project that they're interested in.
-The available tags for all projects within a collection are managed via this section.
+The available tag types for all projects within a collection are managed via this section.

+The values assigned to each tag type are managed on a per-project basis, either when creating a [New Project](/projects/new.md), or via the [Project Tags](/projects/tags.md) settings page.
+For example, if the *Location* tag type was added to a collection a project within that collection could then assign the value *London*.

 ??? warning "Administrator rights required"